deephaven/deephaven-base-images/README.md

 ### cpp-client-base

-Based on `debian:bullseye`, installs libraries needed to build the Deephaven cpp client.
+Based on `ubuntu:22.04`, installs libraries needed to build the Deephaven C++ client.

+Produced (only) for platform amd64.

+### r-client-base

+Based on `cpp-client-base:latest`, installs R and the packages needed to build the Deephaven R client.

 Produced (only) for platform amd64.